Hi, we’re Lia & Jeremy!

 Lia and Jeremy Garcia on Big Four Bridge Piggyback Ride

 Co-Founders Lia and Jeremy Garcia took their first food tour on their honeymoon in Brussels, Belgium.
-Over plates of moules frites and Flemish stew, they connected with Brussels in a way they’d never expected (turns out it’s like, a very odd place).
+Over plates of moules frites and Flemish stew, they connected with Brussels in unexpected ways (turns out it’s like, a very odd place).

-After backpacking the world for a year stuffing their faces in various locations across the globe, they wrote stories about the places they’d visited and published them in a travel blog called Practical Wanderlust.
+They also realized that figuring out how to help people connect with destinations was of deep importance to them.
+So while backpacking the world on a (disastrous) year-long-honeymoon, they wrote stories about the places they’d visited and published them in a travel blog called Practical Wanderlust.

-But after falling in love with destinations all over the world, they yearned to connect more deeply and make a meaningful impact on just one destination: Louisville, Lia’s hometown.
+After falling in love with destinations all over the world and working in travel for nearly a decade, they yearned to connect more deeply and make a meaningful impact on just one destination: Louisville, Lia’s hometown.

 Our Old Kentucky Home